Partial Dentures for Back Teeth Irvine, CA

 Other Options for Replacing Back Teeth

 In addition to partial dentures for back teeth, patients may consider other solutions for missing molars.
 Each has its advantages and disadvantages.
 The right choice for any individual patient depends on specific factors such as medical history, oral health, personal preferences, budget, and more.
-The dentists at Sedation and Implant Dentistry Irvine help each patient can find the most effective option for you.
+The dentists at Total Care Implant Dentistry help each patient can find the most effective option for you.

 Implants are a popular teeth-replacement method.
 They have the advantage of being permanent, barring later complications.
 Implants also look and feel natural.
 However, their relatively high cost can make them impracticable for some.
 Implants also involve minor surgery and can necessitate bone grafts.
 Some health conditions can inhibit proper healing.
 For instance, an article reviewing study data in the International Journal of Implant Dentistry found that poorly controlled diabetes increases the risks of complications and implant failure.